-Possession and use of all alcoholic products, tobacco products, and illegal drugs are prohibited on school properties and at all school activities.
-Any student found in possession of, or under the influence of an alcoholic product, tobacco product, or illegal drug will be subject to disciplinary action set out in LCSD #2 policy, CHS disciplinary policy, CHS extra curricular policy, as well as any legal consequences that apply to the possession and consumption of such items.
+Possession and use of all alcoholic products, tobacco products, and illegal drugs are prohibited anytime you are a member of extra-curricular programs, on school properties, or at any school activities.
+Any student found in possession of, or under the influence of an alcoholic product, tobacco product, or illegal drug will be subject to disciplinary action set out in LCSD #2 policy, CHS disciplinary policy, CHS extra-curricular policy, as well as any legal consequences that apply to the possession and consumption of such items.

-CHS disciplinary action may include suspension, loss of extra-curricular privileges, referral to law enforcement agencies, and referral to the Superintendent of Schools for Board action.
+CHS disciplinary action may include suspension or other consequence deemed appropriate by administration, loss of extra-curricular privileges, referral to law enforcement agencies, and referral to the Superintendent of Schools for Board action.